shiprasuvarna/shiprasuvarna/README.md

 # 💫 Hiiii:
- <br>I'm Shipra and I'm a 2nd year IT engineering student.
+I'm a 2nd year IT engineering student.

 ## 🌐 Socials: